-- a.
-Subject to any provisions of law, including but not limited to the California Public Records Act, any Work Product or materials deemed confidential by either Party shall be held confidential by the receiving Party who shall safeguard such confidential materials from unauthorized disclosure, using the same standard of care to avoid disclosure as the receiving Party treats its confidential information, but in no case less than reasonable care.
-Nothing furnished to either Party which is otherwise known or is generally known, or has become known, to the related industry shall be deemed confidential. - b.
 Sub-Recipient shall not release any information or Work Products to a third party or otherwise publish or utilize any information or Work Products obtained or produced by it as a result of or in connection with the performance of services under this MOU without the prior written authorization of SCAG, except as provided under this MOU or as required by law (including, without limitation, pursuant to the California Public Records Act).

-- c.
 All public-facing communications materials relating to this MOU or its subject matter shall acknowledge SCAG.
-Communications materials include, but are not limited to, site signage, printed information materials, print and online publications, websites, advertisements, video, public service announcements, social media postings, events, media advisories, news releases, and all other related materials. - d.
-To ensure consistency of public information about SCAG programs and funded work products, Sub-Recipient is required to notify and coordinate with SCAG Project Manager who will coordinate with SCAG's Manager of Media & Public Affairs or a specified designee on any media inquiries or plans for proactively providing information to media outlets. - e.
-All communication materials must be provided to SCAG Project Manager prior to completion so that inclusion of this element can be confirmed.
+Communications materials include, but are not limited to, site signage, printed information materials, print and online publications, websites, advertisements, video, public service announcements, social media postings, events, media advisories, news releases, and all other related materials.

+To ensure consistency of public information about SCAG programs and funded work products, Sub-Recipient is required to notify and coordinate with SCAG Project Manager who will coordinate with SCAG's Manager of Media & Public Affairs or a specified designee on any media inquiries or plans for proactively providing information to media outlets.